Win-Win Simple Solution or Financial Disaster?

 - No deal is reached; and/or

 - The parties are more polarized than they were before the mediation commenced.

-The decision as to how to end the marriage and resolve these issues is critical.
-It is reasonable to consider all options, including mediation before embarking on one path.
-If a person is informed of the pitfalls of mediation and has the guidance of a divorce lawyer, mediation may be a reasonable solution.
-However, it is a mistake to believe that mediation is always the right solution, always is the inexpensive way to get a divorce or always results in a fair deal.
+Decisions as to how to and whether to end a marriage and resolve the issues in a divorce are certainly critical in a person's life.
+It is reasonable to consider all options, including mediation, before embarking on a particular path to end a marriage.
+If a spouse is informed of the potential risks and pitfalls of mediation and has the guidance of a divorce lawyer, mediation may be a good viable or even the best option.
+However, it is a mistake to believe that mediation is always the right solution, is always the inexpensive solution or always results in a fair settlement.